vprusso/toqito/docs/random.rst

 Random Objects
 ==============

-A number of functions for generating random objects
+A number of functions for generating random objects.

 Random
 -------